Regional Development Initiatives

 By February 2015, the PE program had grown to more than 50 students, 75 percent full-time professionals and 25 percent direct from undergraduate programs.
-This year signifies the first simultaneous delivery of all three levels of student cohorts (Core, MS year one, and MS year two).
+This was the first simultaneous delivery of all three levels of student cohorts (Core, MS year one, and MS year two).

-After completing their research dissertation, the MS-year-two students will be part of a group of individuals with a UEM Master’s of Science in Petroleum Engineering degree – the first graduates with this credential in the history of Mozambique.
+In 2016, 12 students graduated from the program with two furthering their studies in Norway in a doctorate program.
+Two students also joined AMAI in an engineering capacity.
+The MS-year-two students are part of a group of individuals with a UEM Master’s of Science in Petroleum Engineering degree – the first graduates with this credential in the history of Mozambique.

 The development of this program is a subset of our larger National Content program.